Drakiat/drakiat.github.io/_posts/2025-12-19-Turning-A-Motorized-Mount-Smart.md

 author: "Felipe Tapia Sasot"
 date: 2025-12-19
 categories: Cybersecurity
-tags: Dooya,CC1101,Arduina,RF
+tags: Dooya,CC1101,Arduino,RF
 ---
-I recently purchased a motorized mount for my TV to sit above the fireplace (I know, r/TVTooHigh ...).
-This motorized mount comes with a remote with an UP, DOWN and STOP commands.
-As part of my home automation setup, I use a Google Home to connect to most of my device, hence I had to find a way to integrate this mount into my setup.
+I recently bought a motorized mount for my TV to sit above the fireplace (yeah, I know, r/TVTooHigh...) .
+It came with a simple remote for UP, DOWN, and STOP commands, but since I rely on Google Home for most of my home automation, I wanted to integrate this mount into my smart setup.

-By opening the remote battery casing and looking at the FCC-ID, I found out that the signal transmits on the 433.92mHz frequency.
-I used my Flipper Zero to capture and examine the signal, which decoded it with no issues.
-It turns out the signal is using the Dooya protocol, which is used for blind shutters, and other home appliances.
+My first step was to crack open the remote's battery casing and check the FCC-ID, which revealed it transmits on 433.92 MHz.
+Grabbing my Flipper Zero, I captured and decoded the signal with no issues.
+It turned out to use the Dooya protocol, commonly found in blind shutters and other home appliances.

 ```
 Filetype: Flipper SubGhz Key File